TimurGar/UNIT-4/Networks_terminology.md

 such as a building, office, or home.
 A LAN can be small or large, ranging from a home network with one user to an enterprise network with thousands of users and devices in an office or school.
 Regardless of size, a LAN's single defining characteristic is that it connects devices that are in a single, limited area.

+**UDP** - User data protocol one of the core members of the Internet protocol suite.
+With UDP, computer applications can send messages, in this case referred to as datagrams, to other hosts on an Internet Protocol network.
+It speeds up communications by not formally establishing a connection before data is transferred.
+This allows data to be transferred very quickly, but it can also cause packets to become lost in transit — and create opportunities for exploitation in the form of DDoS attacks.

+**TCP** - Transmission Control Protocol is a transport protocol that is used on top of IP to ensure reliable transmission of packets.
+TCP includes mechanisms to solve many of the problems that arise from packet-based messaging, such as lost packets, out of order packets, duplicate packets, and corrupted packets.
+Since TCP is the protocol used most commonly on top of IP, the Internet protocol stack is sometimes referred to as TCP/IP.

+**NAS** - network-attached storage device is a data storage device that connects to and is accessed through a network, instead of connecting directly to a computer.
+NAS devices contain a processor and operating system so it can run applications and provide the intelligence needed for files to be easily shared by authorized people.
+The advantage of a NAS device is that it can be easily accessed by multiple people, multiple computers, mobile devices, or even remotely (if set up properly).

+**RJ45** - The eight-pin RJ45 connector is a standardised interface which often connects a computer to a local area network (LAN).